 You may have seen other gluten free restaurant cards, and many are great for those following a GF diet.
 As a celiac who is extremely sensitive, I still got sick using them.
-I very much appreciate the work and effort that went into the freely available cards — but sadly they were not enough.
+I very much appreciate the work and effort that went into the freely available cards—but sadly they were not enough.

-In contrast, the Legal Nomads cards are:
+The Legal Nomads cards are:

 “If you’re traveling with a health-related dietary restriction like celiac disease, as Ms. Ettenberg does, keep a series of handy translation cards that accurately convey your dietary needs.
 If you’re gluten-free, Ms. Ettenberg’s own cards account for cross-contamination and many local dish names.”